rcbops/rpc-ceph/README.md

 This is the same as the rpco_newton and rpco-pike jobs but built against the queens branch of RPC-O.

+**rpco_rocky**
+This is the same as the rpco_newton and rpco-pike jobs but built against the rocky branch of RPC-O.

 **keystone_rgw**:
 A basic keystone integration test, that will run on each commit.
 Utilizing the swift client to ensure Keystone integration is working.